 In the bowl of a stand mixer fitted with the dough hook, add the water, buttermilk, sugar, melted butter, and yeast.
 Mix.
-Let sit for 15 minutes.
-Add salt, eggs, and flour.
+Let sit for 10-15 minutes.
+The yeast will get bubbly.
+Once the yeast is bubbly add salt, eggs, and flour.
+(See note #1).
 Mix for 8-10 minutes.
-After mixing, allow the dough to rest for 10 minutes.
+After mixing, cover the bowl with plastic wrap and allow the dough to rest for 10 minutes.

 In the meantime, prepare the filling.
 In a small bowl add the brown sugar, cinnamon, vanilla extract, and almond extract.
 Stir to combine.

-Roll the dough up.
-Making sure to start rolling on the longer side, so that then resulting cinnamon roll measures 18" in length.
+Roll the dough up, starting on the longer side, so that then resulting cinnamon roll measures 18" in length.
 Cut into 12 large rolls.* Place the rolls onto the prepared baking sheet.
 3 rolls across, and 4 rolls down.
-Let the cinnamon rolls rise for 15 minutes.
+Cover the cinnamon rolls and let the cinnamon rolls rise for 15-30 minutes or until puffed up.
 Bake for 18-20 minutes or until lightly golden brown on top, and cooked throughout.

 When the cinnamon rolls are finished baking, remove from the oven, and let them sit for 3 minutes or so.
 Frost the rolls when warm.
 Best when served warm and eaten in the same day.
 However, you can store these in an airtight container for 3 days.